Multi-Channel Replay Speech Detection using Acoustic Maps: Acoustic Map-based Replay Detector

 where $\mathbf{X}(f,t)$ is a vector consisting of all the pre-processed channels.
 To obtain a more compact representation, the maps are time averaged and the frequency bins are grouped into $K$ disjoint bands, where each $B_m$ is a set consisting of frequency indices of the $m$-th band

 and the band- and time-averaged acoustic map is computed as

+where $a\in\{1,\ldots,A\}$ and $e\in\{1,\ldots,E\}$ index the azimuth and elevation grid points, so that $\alpha_a$ and $\beta_e$ are the corresponding angles.
 The final representation is a 3-D acoustic-map tensor $\mathbf{M}\in\mathbb{R}^{K\times A\times E}$ with $A = |\mathrm{Az}| = 91$ as the number of azimuths and $E = |\mathrm{El}| = 41$ as the number of elevations, encoding sound radiation patterns.
 Moreover, the acoustic map can encompass directional energy distributions that capture array-manifold structure, direct-path cues, and early reflections, all of which are informative for discriminating genuine and replayed signals.
 An example of the computed acoustic maps using delay-and-sum on genuine and replay recordings are depicted in Fig.~\ref{fig:AMGenuine_Replay}.

 Although this subsection explained the computation using the delay-and-sum beamforming, acoustic maps are not tied to a specific spatial processing method and can also be computed using alternative approaches, such as \ac{MVDR} beamforming or \ac{SRP-PHAT}, which are evaluated in later experiments.